 Stolen Hotel Slippers

-If you’re shuffling around in those white, hotel-branded slippers, you’re probably in need of some slippers.
-Some real slippers.
-Splurge on a pair lined with shearling or something equally soft and warm—it’s a worthwhile investment.
-And for more great footwear ideas, here are The One Pair of Men’s Luxury Sneakers That Truly Stand Apart.
+If you're shuffling around in those white, hotel-branded slippers, you're probably in need of some real ones of your own.
+Splurge on a pair lined with shearling or something equally soft and warm—it's a worthwhile investment.

 The tiniest diamond is miles better than the biggest cubic zirconia.

 If you're going to wear leggings, they should be reserved for exercise only.
 And if you're going to break that rule (since we can all agree that they make for excellent loungewear) at least make sure they're black, which looks more chic and flattering than bright, loud colors.

 If you can't bear to part with them—since that Morrissey concert might have truly changed your life—at least frame them.